Energy in Afghanistan: Solar and wind farms

 Afghanistan has the potential to produce over 222,000 MW of electricity by using solar panels.
-The use of solar power is becoming widespread in Afghanistan.
-Solar parks have been established in a number of cities.
+The use of solar power has become popular in the last decade, with solar farms being established in a number of cities.
 Solar-powered street lights are seen in all Afghan cities and towns.
 Many villagers in rural parts of the country are also buying solar panels and using them.

 The country also has the potential to produce over 66,000 MW of electricity by installing and using wind turbines.
-The first wind farm was successfully completed in Panjshir Province in 2008, which has the potential to produce 100 kW of power.
-Another major wind farm is nearly completed in Herat province.
-The United States Agency for International Development (USAID) has teamed up with the National Renewable Energy Laboratory to develop a wind map of Herat province.
+The first wind farm was successfully completed in Panjshir Province in 2008.
+More began to be built in Herat province.
+The United States Agency for International Development (USAID) had teamed up with the National Renewable Energy Laboratory to develop a wind map of Herat province.
 They have identified approximately 158,000 MW of potential wind power.
 Installing wind turbine farms in Herat could provide electricity to most of western Afghanistan.
 Smaller projects are wind pumps that already have been attached to water wells in several Herat villages, along with reservoirs for storing up to 15 cubic meters of water.
-The 300 KW wind farm in Herat was inaugurated in September 2017.
+The first 300 KW wind farm in Herat was inaugurated in September 2017.